ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 - Getting the coin logo and price from the coin identity
 - Selecting the protocol to use from the coin identity
 - Discovering addresses from the supplied extended public key in accounts information
-- Setting script types from accounts information
+- Setting the output descriptor from accounts information
 - Generating addresses from the list of public keys in accounts information

 Additionally, the offline signer can add the optional fields in the sync payload: